-While this salad came together in the dead of winter, it really works well in any season.
-I’ve enjoyed it in the winter as a pick-me-up after a hearty main course.
-But it also works well during BBQ season in the summer.
+While I made this Mandarin orange salad for the first time in the dead of winter, it really works well in any season.
+Avocado and oranges belong together.
 The acidic sweetness of the mandarin oranges plays off the creamy avocado and is complimented by the savory scallion.
-Every crunchy bite is full of refreshing flavor.
+The celery and walnuts bring a nice contrasting texture.
+Basically, every crunchy bite is full of refreshing flavor.

 1 scallion, chopped